dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 ~~~
 {: .output}

 We can see the gene symbols in rows along the left.
-The barcodes are not shown to make the values easier to read.
+The barcodes are not shown
+to make the values easier to read.
 Each of the periods represents a zero.
+The
-The '1' values represent a single read for a gene in one cell.
+'1' values represent a single read for a gene in one cell.

-Although `counts` looks like a matrix and you can use many matrix functions on it, `counts` is actually a different type of object.
-In scRNASeq, the read depth in each cell is quite low.
-So you many only get counts for a small number of genes in each cell.
-The `counts` matrix has 31053 rows and 45057, and includes 1.399155 &times; 10<sup>9</sup> entries.
-However, most of these entries (92.518553%) are zeros because every gene is not detected in every cell.
-It would be wasteful to store all of these zeros in memory.
-It would also make it difficult to store all of the data in memory.
-So `counts` is a 'sparse matrix', which only stores the positions of non-zero values in memory.
+Although `counts` looks like a matrix and you can use many matrix functions on
+it, `counts` is actually a *different* type of object.
+In scRNASeq, the read
+depth in each cell is quite low.
+So you many only get counts for a small number
+of genes in each cell.
+The `counts` matrix has 31053 rows and
+70388 columns, and includes 2.1857586 &times; 10<sup>9</sup>
+entries.
+However, most of these entries
+(92.8589671%) are
+zeros because every gene is not detected in every cell.
+It would be wasteful
+to store all of these zeros in memory.
+It would also make it difficult to
+store all of the data in memory.
+So `counts` is a 'sparse matrix', which only
+stores the positions of non-zero values in memory.

 Look at the structure of the `counts` matrix using [str](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/str.html).